-On this beautiful cruise along the Rhine River, you have the option to begin or end your journey in Amsterdam.
-Whichever direction you choose to sail, you’ll enjoy the European charm of Germany, France, and the Netherlands as we dock at historical and quaint cities throughout these countries.
+On this beautiful cruise along the Rhine River, you’ll enjoy the European charm of the Netherlands, Germany, and France as we dock at historical and quaint cities throughout these countries.
 On a walking tour of Amsterdam, discover the city’s rich culture, distinctive architecture, and scenic canals.
-Experience all the gems of Germany as you sail to and explore Cologne, Koblenz, Mainz, and Mannheim.
+Experience all the gems of Germany as you sail and explore Cologne, Koblenz, Mainz, and Mannheim.
 In Strasbourg, France you’ll see some of the city’s most impressive buildings and architecture, and then take a walking tour to admire the half-timbered houses.
-Plus, throughout this cruise you’ll simply love each day’s incredible views from on the water.
+Plus, throughout this cruise, you’ll simply love each day’s incredible views from the water.

 - Amsterdam (Netherlands)

 - Cologne (Germany)

 - Wonders & Windmills tour with gouda tasting

 - Cruise through Amsterdam’s fabled canals

 - Tour through Dutch history at the Open Air Museum